 At present, Ontario is the only province with a commercial component to its regulatory scheme, so it is a bit of an outlier on the Canadian scene.
-However, at least a few other provinces, such as Alberta, will be watching the Ontario experiment closely, and could certainly follow suit and introduce a commercial component, and, should that happen, it would be a natural fit for extending the player pool outside Ontario.
+However, at least a few other provinces, such as Alberta, will be watching the Ontario experiment closely and could undoubtedly follow suit and introduce a commercial component.
+Should that happen, it would be a natural fit for extending the player pool outside Ontario.

 There has been some opposition to the Ontario regulation plan since it was announced.
-In particular, some Indigenous nations in Ontario saw the move as infringing on their rights to control their own territory and self-govern.
-Shawanaga First Nation and the Mississaugas of Scugog Island First Nation have both expressed concerns related to Indigenous self-government and the responsibility of Canadian governments to “consult and accommodate” First Nations impacted by government decisions.
+In particular, some Indigenous nations in Ontario saw the move infringing on their rights to control their territory and self-govern.
+Shawanaga First Nation and the Mississaugas of Scugog Island First Nation have expressed concerns about Indigenous self-government and the responsibility of Canadian governments to “consult and accommodate” First Nations impacted by government decisions.

 Additionally, some land-based casino operations, such as Great Canadian Gaming (GCG) have expressed concern over revenue loss from the new plans.
-While there is general support for the idea of the regulations, GCG expressed “serious issues” surrounding its revenue with competition from online commercial entities.
+While there is general support for the idea of the regulations, GCG said “serious issues” surrounded its revenue with competition from online commercial entities.

-None of the opposition has prevented the new regulations from moving forward, though it is still entirely possible that legal action may be taken in the future to challenge the new system from a number of angles.
+None of the opposition has prevented the new regulations from moving forward.
+However, it is still entirely possible that legal action may be taken in the future to challenge the new system from a number of angles.

 The new era of commercial operators in the Ontario real money online poker market is now in place, with two operators already serving real money online poker under the new regulated model.
-There are several more waiting in the wings with Ontario poker platforms in development, though, in some cases, those operators continue to deal poker to Ontario players through their global player pools until the local client is completed.
+Several more are waiting in the wings with Ontario poker platforms in development.
+However, in some cases, those operators continue to deal poker to Ontario players through their global player pools until the local client is completed.